sakura-internet/saklient.php/README.md

 - [Composer](https://getcomposer.org/)

-# How to run the sample code
+# How to run the example code

 ```bash
 # Install Composer (if not yet)